jskov/openapi-jaxrs-client/README.md

 **0.9.x**

 * Split code into modules (converter+model, generator).
-* Refactor the methods that have gotten large during 0.8.x.
 * More code/package documentation.
 * Documentation index with references to the various tests/examples.